ros-industrial-attic/galileo/automatic_painting/README.md

 $ roslaunch automatic_painting training.launch
 ```

-Node will train the algorith forest and will save the data in `data.xml` file.
+Node will train the algorithm forest and will save the data in `data.xml` file.

 ##4.
 Testing
-Run launch file in other terminal:
+Run launch file in other terminal for testing a feauture vector with new data from kinect sensor:

 ```
 $ roslaunch automatic_painting testing.launch